Beatrice Ensor: Frensham Heights School

-Meanwhile, problems were building up within the Theosophical Education Trust leading to tensions in the Letchworth community in which the termination of her husband's appointment as Secretary of the Trust played a part.
-In 1925 Isabel King and Beatrice Ensor left to establish Frensham Heights, a co-educational school in Surrey, from Montessori to university entrance level, for which Mrs. Edith Douglas-Hamilton (one of the Wills tobacco heiresses) provided the capital.
+Problems within the Theosophical Education Trust led to tensions in the Letchworth community, in which the termination of Robert Ensor's appointment as Secretary of the Trust played a part.
+In 1925 Isabel King and Beatrice Ensor left to establish Frensham Heights, a co-educational school in Surrey, from Montessori to university entrance level, for which Edith Douglas-Hamilton, a Wills tobacco heiress, provided the capital.
 Some of the St Christopher staff and children moved to Frensham to form its nucleus.
-However, two years later, Mrs. Douglas-Hamilton died unexpectedly without having established the financial independence of the school that she had intended.
-The dramatic change produced a situation where Beatrice Ensor and Isabel King did not feel they could work.
-They both left but the break was without bitterness and they both remained on the board of governors for several years.
+Two years later, Douglas-Hamilton died unexpectedly without having established the financial independence of the school.
+Beatrice Ensor and Isabel King did not feel they could continue; they left the school, but both remained on the board of governors for several years.

 Lecture tours and South Africa

 Beatrice Ensor then concentrated her work on the New Era and N.E.F. and undertook two lecture trips to North America in 1926 and 1928, speaking on new movements in education in Boston, New York City, Detroit, and Chicago.
 She was also one of an educational group that was invited to tour Poland and visited South Africa in 1927 and 1929.